-- 2 The Cospas-Sarsat System provides alerting services for the following four types of beacons: - 1.
-Emergency Locator Transmitters (ELTs) are designed for aviation use; - 2.
+The Cospas-Sarsat System provides alerting services for the following four types of beacons:

+- 1. Emergency Locator Transmitters (ELTs), including ELT(DT)s, are designed for aviation use; - 2.
 Emergency Position-Indicating Radio Beacons (EPIRBs) are designed for maritime use; - 3.
 Personal Locator Beacons (PLBs) are intended for use by an individual person (i.e., not necessarily linked to an aircraft or a ship); and - 4.
 Ship Security Alerting System (SSAS) beacons are designed for security situations for SOLAS vessels.